 MapleStory is an old game.
 There are lots of bugs to fix and optimizations to be made.
 I can't speak for their code in particular, but I've seen source code for other MMOs.
 They are a clusterfuck of nightmarish code that has been slapped together in the worst way possible.
 I don't think you understand the scope of what you're asking for.

-i "love" the people who know the game is doing **** and just make "fun" of other who say that game is doing ****
+the game is doing **** and just make "fun" of other who say that game is doing ****

 when nexonNA says maintenance/update/patch on xx-xx-xxxx it will take x hours things should be done and working 80%+ , if not revert and set the time/date for other time when things get to work